krishnaduttPanchagnula/krishnaduttPanchagnula/README.md

 # 👋 Hi There, I'm krishnadutt Panchagnula
-I am as DEVOPS engineer with Qentelli.
+I work as DEVOPS Cloud engineer with Qentelli.
 I am working on building scalable infrastructure in AWS environment using Infrastructure as code(IaC) tools such as terraform etc. In the free time, i engage in working on ML fun projects and writing articles.
-Previously i have worked as Data Science Engineer, utilzing satellite imagergy to solve spatial questions and deploying them to production, at scale.
+Previously i have worked as Data Science Engineer, utilzing satellite imagergy to solve spatial questions.
 I'm open to collaborate on interesting projects specially Infrastructure and Data science domain.

 # 🌱 Currently working on :
   1.Creating and deploying scalable infrastructure of microservices in Kubernetes.

    <n>2.
-Using terraform to create automatic monitoring systems in AWS , using cloudwatch. <n>
+Building Monitoring systems in AWS, using IAC tools like terraform. <n>
 # After my Work , you can find me
  1.Taking a ride on my bike.